kaenovsky/kaenovsky/cv.md

 # Martin Kaen

-Motivated front-end web developer and dedicated FOSS enthusiast with a passion for creating user-friendly interfaces and a commitment to continuous learning and growth.
+Motivated full stack developer and dedicated FOSS enthusiast with a passion for creating user-friendly interfaces and a commitment to continuous learning and growth.

 - Email: mkaen@vivaldi.net
 - Phone: +54 9 351 7703551